Martin-Rudolph/cuDebye/README.md

 If you have only one, this number is 0.
 Otherwise each installed _Cuda Device_ has an integer number 0,1,2... choose the one with highest performance.
 For checking your PC you can use [_GPU-Z_](https://www.techpowerup.com/gpuz/).
-This program also provides important information about the Cuda Properties, necessary for adjusting the block and grid size (see below):
+This program also provides important information about the _Cuda Properties_, necessary for adjusting the block and grid size (see below):

 ![Cuda Properties GPU-Z](/images/gpuz.PNG)